 Big brown bats "wake up" in the middle of winter warm spells sometimes, move around in the attic, and stumble into living quarters or offices.

-The above photo was taken of some bats The Skunk Whisperer® encountered at a client's home - "hanging out" on their attic screen.
+The above photo was taken of some bats The Wildlife Whisperer encountered at a client's home - "hanging out" on their attic screen.
 It helps illustrate how ineffective methods can sometimes actually make a problem worse.
-Note the guano piling up on the ground below.
+The screen was meant to help keep animals out, but instead it gave them a place to "hang out" instead.
+Note the guano piling up on the ground beneath them.

 Signs Around The House